|

 This is an annual pilgrimage

 for Di and me with our granddaughters.
-Every year before school starts we take them to the National Shrine of St.
+Every year before school starts we take Crystal and Diana to the National

-John Neumann at St. Peter of the Apostle Church at Girard Ave & 5th St in Philadelphia.
-St. Neumann established
+Shrine of St. John Neumann at St. Peter of the Apostle Church at Girard Ave & 5th St in Philadelphia.

-the parochial school system in Philadelphia in 1852.
-We go there to pray for our teachers, administration and students,
+St. Neumann established the parochial school system in Philadelphia in 1852.
+We go there to pray for our teachers, administration

-and that our granddaughters will have a successful year at school.
-They always enjoy sitting on the floor before
+and students, and that our granddaughters will have a successful year at school.
+They always enjoy sitting on the

 |